Elementary Schooler's Take Action for Kids in Ukraine

-The war in Ukraine has left millions of children and their families in desperate need of safety, protection, and humanitarian support.
+The war in Ukraine has left millions of children and their families in desperate need of safety, protection and humanitarian support.
 With the crisis worsening daily, the need for support also increases.
-But in great times of need there are also those who want to help.
-UNICEF USA has seen an influx of fundraisers and events from our youngest citizens.
+But in great times of need, there are also those who want to help.
+UNICEF USA has seen a rise in the number of fundraisers and events organized by young supporters.

 Elementary schoolers across the U.S. have demonstrated that children everywhere genuinely are the change we wish to see in the world.
 Many inspiring young supporters decided to show their support for the children of Ukraine.